PHPOpenDocs/PHPOpenDocs/src/Learning/docs/valgrind.md

 |Closure      |   96,614,788 |
 |Difference   |   19,521,595 |

-i.e. using callgrind we can see that
+i.e. using callgrind we can see that using callable as the parameter type instead of Closure is about 20% slower.

 Note, callgrind measurements should probably be done without Xdebug enabled, as it seems to drastically increase the number of instructions that are run for the same PHP script.